kevolve/noaa-worries/README.md

 * Daily hot spot (°C above MMM; *hs*)
 * Degree heating weeks (DHW - the cumulative hot spot temperatures across 3 months exceeding MMM+1°C; *dhw*)

-It (hopefully) will include the following features:
+It includes the following scripts:
-* Download NetCDF files to a specified output location
+* Download complete NetCDF files for the above NOAA data products to a specified output location
-* Convert NetCDF files to GeoTiffs
+* Extract SSTs from downloaded NetCDF files using site coordinates
-* Summarise Degree Heating Weeks across time for given locations
+* Mannually re-compute NOAA products such as Degree Heating Weeks for specific locations

-* Interpolate temperatures when reefs occur across multiple 5km grid cells
+If you are interested in a feature or function, feel free to submit a feature request via 'Issues'